GMLC-TDC/HELICS/docs/user-guide/simulator_integration.md

-# Integrating a Simulator into HELICS #
+# Integrating a Simulator with HELICS #

 At some point, maybe from the very beginning of your time with HELICS co-simulation, you'll have an interest or need to include a simulator in your co-simulation that HELICS doesn't support.
 Maybe it's an existing open-source simulator, maybe it's commercial software, maybe it's a small controller simulator you'd like to test in an existing model.
 HELICS has been designed to make it as easy as possible to integrate a new simulator.
 Before writing code, though, it is important to more specifically define the task.